voidspawner/void.lang/README.md

 # V O I D spawner lang

 ### About
-**V O I D spawner lang** is a language for rapidly creating applications in the JSON format.
+**V O I D spawner lang** is a language for rapidly creating applications in the **JSON format**.
 It is used as a replacement for both the standard Bash/CMD/etc. languages and for writing **UI Applications**, **Servers** and **Games**.
 The language uses one of the languages already preinstalled in the system.
 So you don't need to install anything else.
 Code and data are not separated.
-So the whole application fits in **one json file**.
+So the whole application fits in **one JSON file**.
+Since the code is presented as data, applications can be easily automatically generated, updated, installed and launched remotely.

 ### Preinstalled Language